Complaints Against a Certificant, Applicant or Non-Certificant

 A. Conviction of any felony or misdemeanor, or pleading guilty or no-contest to any felony or misdemeanor, which results in loss of licensure;

-B. Any cause for denial, suspension or revocation of certification identified in COC Policy II-5.
+B. Any cause for denial, suspension or revocation of certification identified in the COC Policy II-5.
 Denial, Suspension, and Revocation of Certification; and

 III.
 Scope of Policy